 Cleaning and Disinfection

-- An agency/operator must ensure the number and location of handwashing points (e.g. a sink, pipe with connection to drinking water, liquid soap or antibacterial soap and paper towels) and alcohol-based disinfectants (gel or liquid) for the free use of its staffs.
+- An agency/operator must ensure the location of handwashing points (e.g. a sink, pipe with connection to drinking water, liquid soap or antibacterial soap and paper towels) and alcohol-based disinfectants (gel or liquid) for free use of staff.
 All cleaning and disinfection products must be properly stored and labeled.

 - One of the washing points or alcohol dispenser should be located at the entrance of the agency, establishing handwashing or disinfection prior to the start of their work activities, as far as possible with mechanisms that avoid the contact of hands with taps or handles (Please note: the handwashing point must have liquid soap, paper towels, and a solid waste container.).